 But you should definitely spend some time in Aalborg as well.
 It is a larger city than Hjørring and has a lot of cool things to do.

 In recent years, Aalborg has drawn a lot of interest from tourists, due to the constantly increasing number of cultural offers.
 Learn more about the top attractions here.
 Overall, Aalborg is highly recommended.
 You can easily spend a week there and still have stuff to do.
 It’s essential to stay central in Aalborg since most of the attractions are in or near the city center.

 Best time to visit Hjørring

-Most events happen doing the summer.
-The football tournament Dana Cup is the highlight of the year, but the city gets overly crowded during this time, so it’s arguably best to visit right after or right before.
-That means in the end of June, beginning of July or the beginning of August.
+Most events happen during summer.
+The football tournament Dana Cup is the highlight of the year.
+But the city gets overly crowded during this time, so it’s arguably best to visit right after or right before.
+That means at the end of June, the beginning of July, or the beginning of August.

 In the autumn, there are very few events, and it gets quite rainy.
 Not the best time to go – the same can be said for the early part of the spring, although the late spring is often quite wonderful (late April and all of May).

 Hjørring can also be quite charming in the month of December.
 In the central part of the city, the streets will be lit, and according to the yearly tradition, there will be a huge Christmas tree in Springvandspladsen (the water fountain square).
-Furthermore, the shops will sell Christmas stuff, and you can buy toasted almonds in the streets!
+Furthermore, the shops will sell Christmas snacks, so you can buy toasted almonds in the streets!

-Hjørring may not be the most eventful city in Denmark, but it is nice to visit, and it has a few things that makes it stand out.
-We hope that you enjoy your visit, and be sure to visit several places in Northern Denmark!
+Hjørring may not be the most prestigeous city in Denmark.
+But it is nice to visit, and it has multiple attractions that make it stand out.
+We hope you’ll enjoy your visit, and be sure to visit several places in Northern Denmark while you’re there!